ibm-cloud-docs/dns-svcs/cr-create-fwd-rules.md

 * **Rule Type**: Currently only DNS Zone is supported.
 * **Match**: The DNS Zone for which you want the DNS query forwarded.
 * **Forwarding IP addresses**: The IP addresses of the DNS resolvers to which the query is forwarded.
-If multiple addresses are provided, the Custom Resolver goes through the list until a resolver responds.
+If multiple addresses are provided, the Custom Resolver goes through the list using a sequential policy that selects hosts based on sequential ordering, until a resolver responds.

     VPC network behavior and your VPC network configurations can also affect traffic to and from custom resolvers located on your VPC.
 For example, if you want to create a forwarding rule to a DNS resolver on the external internet for DNS queries matching a certain DNS zone, you must create a public gateway to allow external connectivity for your custom resolvers.
 See [About networking for VPC](/docs/vpc?topic=vpc-about-networking-for-vpc) for more information on VPC networking.
     {: tip}